ISHR

 News

-ACHPR83: Joint forum of the special mechanisms - Human rights as an imperative for people-centered sustainable development in Africa
+ACHPR83: Human rights as an imperative for people-centered sustainable development in Africa

 On 5 and 6 May 2025, during its 83rd Ordinary Session, the African Commission on Human and Peoples’ Rights (ACHPR) held the second joint forum of its special mechanisms.
-This serves as an opportunity to bring actors from various backgrounds to discuss the possibility of converging human rights and sustainable development for the benefit of Africans.
+It serves as an opportunity to bring actors from various backgrounds to discuss the possibility of converging human rights and sustainable development for the benefit of Africans.

 The theme of the second joint forum held during the public ordinary session of the ACHPR was ‘Human rights as an imperative for people-centred sustainable development in Africa’.
 Commissioners, Special Rapporteurs, States representatives, national human rights institutions (NHRI), civil society organisations (CSO), human rights and development experts, academics, law practitioners, representatives of international and regional human rights bodies and others discussed topics like economic investment, health, justice, protection of vulnerable groups and civic space as interdependent with human rights for the realisation of sustainable development.
 Hence, during ten panel-discussions, panellists called for the consideration of human rights in the development processes.

-"If you cannot enfranchise poor people, if they do not have a right to expression, if there is no searchlight on corruption and inequitable practices, you cannot build the public consensus needed to bring about change."
+If you cannot enfranchise poor people, if they do not have a right to expression, if there is no searchlight on corruption and inequitable practices, you cannot build the public consensus needed to bring about change.

-James Wolfenson in “Voices for the poor”, The Washington Post, 10 November 1999.
+James Wolfenson in 'Voices for the poor', The Washington Post, 10 November 1999.

-Hon.
 Geereesha Topsy Sonoo further recalled that:

-"Freedom of expression is an essential enabler of sustainable development.
+Freedom of expression is an essential enabler of sustainable development.
 In addition to empowering individuals, communities and civil societies, it facilitates a wide range of other rights including those underpinning sustainable development such as the right to health, education, water and a clean environment.
 It allows the government to be better informed and more responsive to the needs of the people (…).
 A meaningful access to information is also a key dimension of development and an indicator and driver of development.
-Access to information supports and enables a wide range of human rights (…)."
+Access to information supports and enables a wide range of human rights (…).

-Additionally recalling the indivisibility relation between development and human rights as mentioned in the Preamble of the African Charter on Human and Peoples’ Rights, she called for the respect of these fundamental rights in the broad sustainable development processes.
+Additionally recalling the indivisible relation between development and human rights as mentioned in the Preamble of the African Charter on Human and Peoples’ Rights, she called for the respect of these fundamental rights in the broad sustainable development processes.

-Bearing in mind the African Union’s 2025 theme “Justice for Africans and People of African Descent Through Reparations.”
-Clement Voule stated that freedom of association and assembly are some of the fundamental rights which allowed Africans to initiate movement toward their liberation from colonialism and apartheid.
+Bearing in mind the African Union’s 2025 theme ‘Justice for Africans and People of African Descent Through Reparations’, former UN’s Special Rapporteur on freedom of peaceful assembly and of association Clement Voule stated that freedom of association and assembly are some of the fundamental rights which allowed Africans to initiate movements toward their liberation from colonialism and apartheid.
 He added that:

-"Freedom of association, assembly, expression and access to information are rights that are at the foundation of any democratic, inclusive and peaceful society. (…) They allow civil society organisations and other public persons to become agents of their own development."
+Freedom of association, assembly, expression and access to information are rights that are at the foundation of any democratic, inclusive and peaceful society. (…) They allow civil society organisations and other public persons to become agents of their own development.

-Clement Voule, former UN’s Special Rapporteur on freedom of peaceful assembly and of association.
+Clement Voule, former UN’s Special Rapporteur on freedom of peaceful assembly and of association

-"A country where freedom of expression, association and assembly are restricted, is a country that is not democratically viable (…)."
+A country where freedom of expression, association and assembly are restricted, is a country that is not democratically viable (…).

 Related articles